Hellboy: Wake the Devil: Part Five

 Abe Sapien and Clark land in the Romanian village to discover all the houses boarded up with crosses painted on the doors and windows.
 They enter a church where Stephen's brother stands at the end of the church with Hellboy's signal belt in his hand.
-He is unresponsive and when Cark touches his shoulder, the priest's head falls off and the pair fall through the floor.
+He is unresponsive and when Clark touches his shoulder, the priest's head falls off and the pair fall through the floor.
 Clark lands on long metal spikes and is impaled through the chest.
 Abe falls to the ground, where Rasputin confronts him and tells him that he will be speared through the chest as well.
 The Priest's severed head speaks, saying, "Abraham Sapien.
 Do you hear... sunken bells are tolling for thee.
 Out of caverns of num-yabisc, dark and terrible deep, the ocean is calling her children home."

 At the crossroads, Hellboy is still chained to the thick wooden pole as he is confronted by a fully re-animated Vladmir Giurescu on horseback, breaking free and killing Giurescu.
 But Giurescu is revealed to have possessed a fragment of Hecate's soul that enters the iron maiden, reshaping it and Ilsa's corpse into a semblance of her previous form as she brutally attacks Hellboy before eating him.
 Hellboy's horns fully re-grow and he sees the Ogdru-Jahad, but he again refuses to help end the world and snaps his horns.
 He appears back at the crossroads where Kate Corrigan finds him and tells him what happened to the other teams.

 In Norway, Rasputin confronts Von Klempt, Kroenen, and Zinco and temporarily blinds Zinco who accidentally presses a button that blows up the whole castle.
 In a helicopter above Romania, Hellboy is told that there was no sign of the iron maiden.
 At the end of the issue, it is revealed that the skeleton of Vladmir Giurescu was in the process of being moved to BPRD HQ, but while it was temporarily placed in storage at the Bucharest airport it disappeared and has never been recovered.
 It is also revealed that the head of Father Nicholas Budenz never spoke again but continued to be the focus of poltergeist activities, including sudden temperature drops and the levitation of objects for weeks.